open-metadata/OpenMetadata/openmetadata-docs/content/deployment/docker/volumes.md

         ipv4_address: 172.16.240.10
 ```
 ## Volumes for PostgreSQL container:
-Following are the changes we have to do while mounting the directory for postgressql in OpenMetadata
+Following are the changes we have to do while mounting the directory for postgresql in OpenMetadata.
-- Create a directory to keep your PostgresSQL data or files in the host machine
+- Create a directory to keep your PostgreSQL data or files in the host machine.
 ```commandline
 mkdir -p /opt/openmetadata/db
 ```
-- Update or add the volume in the docker-compose.yml file
+- Update or add the volume in the docker-compose.yml file.
-Open the file `docker-compose.yml` downloaded from the Release page [Link](https://github.com/open-metadata/OpenMetadata/releases/download/x.x.x-release/docker-compose.yml) .
+Open the file `docker-compose.yml` downloaded from the Release page [Link](https://github.com/open-metadata/OpenMetadata/releases/download/0.11.5-release/docker-compose.yml) .

 ```commandline
 version: "3.9"